DEFRA/rpa-mit-events/README.md

 cat secrets.json | dotnet user-secrets set
 ```

-These values can also be added to the local settings file.
+These values can also be added to the local settings file, but the preferred method is via user secrets.

 ### Create emulated table storage